The Office for Students (OfS) monitors what higher education providers do to prevent people being drawn into terrorism.

 The government has set out our monitoring role under the Counter Terrorism and Security Act 2015.

-What do institutions have to do?
+What do providers have to do?

 To comply with the Prevent duty, providers need to: